jhicksdev/oecd_rankings/README.md

 ## Usage

-Process the `data.csv` file, generate results for OECD member countries, and export the results in JSON format:
+Process the `data.csv` file, generate results for OECD member countries, and export the results in CSV and JSON format, along with a visual bar chart:

 ```sh
 python3 main.py
 ```

-Running the command will produce a `results.json` file containing the scores for all OECD countries.
+Running the command will produce a `results.csv`, `results.json`, and `assets/results.png` file containing the results for all OECD countries.

-**NOTE:** The `results.json` file may not include every OECD member state if they are not present in all datasets.
+**NOTE:** The generated files may not include every OECD member state if they are not present in all datasets.

 ## License